Babaoshan Revolutionary Cemetery: History

-Israel Epstein, a Communist Jew who immigrated to China, was honored and cremated at Babaoshan in 2005.
+Israel Epstein, a Pole who immigrated to China, was honored and cremated at Babaoshan in 2005.

 In January 2010, eight individuals (four UN peacekeepers and four Chinese delegates) who were killed in the 2010 Haiti earthquake were also laid to rest at Babaoshan as martyrs.

-On December 5th, 2022, former Chinese president and Paramount Leader from 1989 to 2002 Jiang Zemin was cremated at the crematorium in preparation for his state funeral.
+On 5 December 2022, former General Secretary of the Chinese Communist Party and leader of China's third generation from 1989 to 2002 Jiang Zemin was cremated at the crematorium in preparation for his state funeral.